The basilar artery (Latin: arteria basilaris) is a large blood vessel that is formed by the union of the two vertebral arteries.

 - superior cerebellar artery.

-The pontine branches of the basilar artery are small branches that originate from the front and sides of the basilar artery when it travels along the pons.
+The pontine branches of the basilar artery are small branches that originate from the front and sides of the basilar artery as it travels along the pons.

 The labyrinthine artery (also internal auditory artery) is a branch that sometimes arises from the lower part of the basilar artery.